 - In these designs, the script is Pacifico and the block caps are Bebas Neue.
 Both fonts are free to use under the Open Font Licence.
 They’re available for free download from a number of reliable sources if you’d like to use them and don’t already have them on your computer.
 One of my favourite font source sites is dafont.com (not a referral link, just sharing the love).

 - In the Bebas Neue text, I replaced the “I” letters with spaces.
 I then used a rectangle to create my own lover case “i” replacements with a simple heart as the dots.
 I used the same method to create a custom exclamation point.

 - My files were imported as separate layers by colour, but you can easily separate any image into layer elements in Design Space by using the eraser tool when importing.

 - When combining multiple elements, ensure that all resizing is equal (e.g. select all layers/elements and resize together).
 Double check desired size for the application before preparing to cut.

-I like to try and help our readers create your own special unique crafts instead of relying on purchases or other downloads, but I also understand that quickie crafts might be more appealing to some of our visitors.
+I like to try and help our readers lean how to create their own special unique crafts instead of relying on purchases or other downloads.
+But I also understand that quickie crafts might be more appealing to some of our visitors.
+Want to use our Valentine design files?
 See the note at the end of the post regarding freebies and to access copies of my custom designs created for these bandanas.

 Cutting Options for Multi-Part Designs